 Gavin Ambrose is an author, educator and practicing graphic designer whose client base includes the art sector, galleries, publishers and advertising agencies.
 He has written and designed numerous books on graphic design, branding and packaging.
+He currently teaches the Graphic Design BA at the University of Brighton.
 Author affiliation details are correct at time of print publication.

 ...A mould of the human form that is used for draping fabrics and making clothes.
 Also called a tailor’s dummy, the different parts on some models can be moved to approximate different body sizes.
 This should not be confused with a mannequin...